Pinnacle Playhouse: Administration

+Former board positions have included a Director of Box Office, which existed until a member serving in this position pointed out it was the Theatre Guild's only paid position and therefore constituted a conflict of interest.
+Apart from Box Office and the orchestras for musicals, non-profit membership has been maintained.

+Each of the Board's directors is tasked with their own committee, which in some cases branches into sub-committees, to meet on a weekly or monthly basis and operate the theater's various departments.

 Renovations

-The Playhouse has undergone many transformations, including the initial upgrade to a 126-seat theatre with a revolving stage (which was removed in later renovations).
+The Playhouse has undergone many transformations, including the initial upgrade to a 126-seat theater with a revolving stage (which was removed in later renovations).
 In 1982 – 83 the Belleville Theatre Guild, with donations from subscribers, community groups and local and provincial governments, renovated the Playhouse to increase seating to 154 and to provide essential space both onstage and off.

 In 2002, the Belleville Theatre Guild initiated its "Help Give Us A Lift" campaign to raise funds for an elevator addition, additional wing space, a new box office and a barrier-free washroom.
 A grant was given by the Ontario Trillium Foundation.
 The Guild's building fund, which had been saved for many years, provided the majority of remaining costs.
 The balance was raised through donations from businesses and individuals in the community.
 The most significant of these sponsors have their names engraved in the BTG Walk of Fame (on the sidewalk outside the theatre).

-Mission

-The Belleville Theatre Guild provides quality community theatre to Hastings County.
-It has presented a wide variety of plays, musicals and theatre-related workshops.
-For three generations, the guild has brought theatre training through outreach programmes, and opportunities to perform to young people and those young at heart.
+In the late 2010s, a mew marquee was installed which includes upscaled photos of three of BTG's past productions (A Christmas Carol in 2014; The Drowsy Chaperone in 2015; Little Shop of Horrors in 2017).

 Annex

 The Guild also has a warehouse space called the Annex, which houses set pieces, props, costumes, a board room, a workroom for set builders and a rehearsal space for upcoming productions.
+Maintenance is a joint effort between BTG's various committees and a separate company who rents adjoining space in the warehouse.